|

 - Sim Kee Boon, former top civil servant

-- Ong Kian Min, Member of Parliament
+- Ong Kian Min, former Member of Parliament

-- Lam Pin Min, Member of Parliament
+- Lam Pin Min, Minister of State

-- Sin Boon Ann, Member of Parliament
+- Sin Boon Ann,former Member of Parliament

-- Arthur Fong, Member of Parliament
+- Arthur Fong, former Member of Parliament

-- Warren Lee, Member of Parliament
+- Warren Lee, former Member of Parliament

 - Ong Beng Seng, founder of Hotel Properties and Singapore F1 Grand Prix